GitPro10/temp/README.md

 ```

 ## .getData()
-The method is used to scrape an website data thats entry is available in `_webprops`.
+The method is used to scrape an website data that's entry is available in `_webprops`.

 ### Parameter
 The method takes only one single parameter.<br/>